zubair97431/UpAndComingVideoGames/README.md

 # UpAndComingVideoGames

-We can use vgsales.csv or new_data (i.e. modified steam data) as our mock data.
+We can use vgsales.csv (best bet) or new_data (i.e. modified steam data) as our mock data.